Surface Contamination Removal

 Concrete and Mortar splashes

-Glass in close proximity to concrete and mortar, can be subject to concrete and mortar splashes.
-Splashed onto the glass, it can leave a harden residue on the glass surface.
+Glass in close proximity to concrete and mortar can be subject to concrete and mortar splashes.
+Splashed onto the glass, it can leave a hardened residue on the glass surface.

 Airbourne Cement

-When airbourne cement comes into contact with surface water on the glass, an insoluble film is created.
+When airborne cement comes into contact with surface water on the glass, an insoluble film is created.
 This film leads to accelerated weathering of the glass.

 Metal Staining and run-off